-- Avoid excessive temperatures.
-Where possible it is recommended that flights be selected that leave/arrive in countries that have high temperatures, in the morning/evening when the temperature is lower.
+- Avoid excessive temperatures, where possible, it is recommended that flights be selected that depart from or arrive in countries that have high temperatures in the morning or evening when the temperature is lower.

 - Use the most direct flights available and avoid transit stops where expected ambient temperatures or humidity differs significantly from the normal conditions the animal has been exposed to.

 - The shipper must have the animal’s individual risk assessed by a veterinarian prior to travel.
-To be eligible for carriage Air New Zealand requires that all brachycephalic breeds, are accompanied with a letter or certificate from a registered veterinarian that specifies that the animal is fit to travel on a flight or series of flights of the duration that it will take to reach destination.
+To be eligible for carriage, Air New Zealand requires that all brachycephalic breeds are accompanied by a letter or certificate from a registered veterinarian that specifies that the animal is fit to travel on a flight or series of flights of the duration that it will take to reach destination.

-- The shipper / owner must complete the attached acknowledgement and indemnity.
+- The shipper / owner must complete the acknowledgement and indemnity form

 Please choose from one of these international pet transporters for more information.